KillerCatLion/discordjs-v12.5.3-selfbot-patch/README.md

 HOW TO INSTALL:
-Install discord.js@12.5.3
+Install discord.js@12.5.3,
-Download this repo as zip
+Download this repo as zip,
-Extract folder "node_modules" to the folder that also has "node_modules" It should replace discord.js' origional files
+Extract folder "node_modules" to the folder that also has "node_modules", It should replace discord.js' origional files,
 It should not replace any other packages